Nocturne07/CozyPet/README.md

 ---

 # 🎲 Random Events
-The end of each action is accompanied by a random event.This is what is most likely to cause you to lose the game.
+The end of each action is accompanied by a random event.
+This is what is most likely to cause you to lose the game.
 |  Event Description                                 | Effect                   |
 | -------------------------------------------------- | ------------------------ |
 | **[Pet] got sick!**                                | Health -20               |